 In January 1984, India Today carried a story about how extremists within the Akali movement were "vying for the limelight".

 One of the lesser known groups at the time, Babbar Khalsa, reportedly had "stepped out of the shadows to claim credit for the killing of 35 Nirankaris".
-The Nirankaris are a breakaway sect of Sikhs seen as heretics by traditionalist.
+The Nirankaris are a breakaway sect of Sikhs seen as heretics by traditionalists.

 "The Babbar Khalsa's efforts to project itself as the most radical of all the extremist groups have pushed moderate Akalis back onto the defensive," wrote India Today journalist Gobind Thukral at the time.
 "For months now they have been adamantly maintaining that no criminals are sheltering in the Golden Temple complex."